-Consult the PHP File Change Scanner Scheduling page for detailed information, tailored to your site, without having to read this documentation page.
+Consult the Automatic Scanning page of the plugin for detailed information, tailored to your site, without having to read this documentation page.

 The front-end scheduling URL feature is intended to let you perform an unattended, scheduled scan of your site.
 This is not the recommended method to do it, though.
 You should only use this method if the regular command line CRON jobs are not supported by your server.